 Modern data centers are dedicated facilities where computer systems, data storage and associated telecommunications equipment are located as part of the information communication technology (ICT) infrastructure.
 This ICT infrastructure is typically located within a data center or more data halls (sometimes called computer or server rooms) and is powered by electrical systems and cooled by mechanical systems.
 This Mechanical & Electrical (M&E) equipment is located in rooms adjacent or close to the computer room(s).

-If you entered any large data center you may encounter the following main elements and are all built to industry standards:
+If you enter any large data center you may encounter the following main elements which are all built to industry standards:

 At the heart of the data center, there are in many cases one or more data centers that house the computers, data storage and networking equipment.
 The majority of this data center equipment is small and is installed in purpose-built cabinets, however, in certain circumstances, the equipment is large enough to stand on its own within modern data centers.
 All of this equipment collectively generates a lot of heat into the data center that needs to be removed in order for the temperature within the data center to remain within the design specifications of the facility.

 Traditionally, all of this equipment is organised into rows of cabinets and placed on a raised floor.
 This floor is made up of removable 600mm x 600mm floor tiles, which sit on pedestals at each corner of the tile, and dependent on design and size of the room, the height of this under-floor space can typically be from 250mm to 1000mm.